Adversarial Flow Models: Method

 \subsection{Adversarial Training Preliminaries}

-Our method is built on top of generative adversarial networks (GANs)~\citep{goodfellow2014generative}, where a generator $G:\R^m\rightarrow\R^n$ aims to transport samples $z$ from a prior distribution $\mathcal{Z}$, $\eg$ Gaussian, to samples $x$ from the data distribution $\mathcal{X}$, and a discriminator $D:\R^n\rightarrow\R^1$ aims to differentiate real samples from the generated ones.
-The adversarial optimization involves a minimax game where $D$ is trained to maximize differentiation while $G$ is trained to minimize the differentiation by $D$.
-We adopt the relativistic objective~\citep{jolicoeur2018relativistic} as it has better properties for the loss landscape~\citep{sun2020towards} and achieves the current state of the art~\citep{huang2024gan,hyun2025scalable}:
+Our method builds on generative adversarial networks (GANs), in which a generator $G:\R^m\rightarrow\R^n$ aims to transport samples $z$ from a prior distribution $\mathcal{Z}$, \eg, a Gaussian, to samples $x$ from the data distribution $\mathcal{X}$, while a discriminator $D:\R^n\rightarrow\R$ aims to distinguish real samples from generated ones.
+The adversarial optimization involves a minimax game in which $D$ is trained to maximize this distinction, while $G$ is trained to minimize it: